qubic-li/client/README.md

 The Client runs on Docker, Windows and Linux.
 Below you find the instructions how to use it.

+> [!TIP]
+> For Doge Connect (Doge on Qubic) you can connect your equipment directly and bypass the QLI Client.
+Follow the [Instructions](https://github.com/qubic-li/.github/blob/main/profile/doge-scrypt-on%20qubic.md).

 1. [Security Warning](#security-warning)
 2. [Pool Mining](#pool-mining)
 3. [Download](#download)